 This will be an interactive tutorial so you can follow along!

 This analysis looks at how your revenue/profits are influenced by other variables in your data.

-For example, you want to figure out how different customer demographics affect sales.
-Or you want to figure out whether offering unique payment methods is a good idea.
+For example, you want to figure out how targeting a different customer demographic affects sales.
+Or you want to figure out whether offering multiple payment methods improves sales.

 Here's how to conduct a sales revenue analysis: